 Probably Google.

-They've had bankruptcies like you've never remember the Google Glass.
+They've had bankruptcies like you've never, remember the Google Glass?

-That was like a seven billion dollar disaster.
+That was like a $7 billion disaster.

-Apple's had a couple of those, so it's perfectly normal.
+Apple's had a couple of those.

 He had 22 of his companies go bankrupt.